The Legend of Zelda: Tri Force Heroes

-The Legend of Zelda: Tri Force Heroes is an action-adventure game developed by Nintendo EPD and Grezzo and published by Nintendo for the Nintendo 3DS.
+is a 2015 action-adventure game developed by Nintendo EPD and Grezzo and published by Nintendo for the Nintendo 3DS.
 The second original Nintendo 3DS entry in The Legend of Zelda series after A Link Between Worlds, this game is the third installment in the franchise to prominently feature a multiplayer campaign after Four Swords and Four Swords Adventures, albeit this time with only three players as opposed to four, wireless and online connectivity as opposed to the prior games' use of link cables, and a stronger emphasis on cooperation rather than competition.

 The story follows the same incarnation of Link from the aforementioned A Link Between Worlds, who this time is called forth along with two other Links by the fashion-obsessed kingdom of Hytopia to lift a curse placed on their princess, Styla, from the evil Drablands Witch.

-It was released worldwide in October 2015 to mixed-to-positive reviews.
+Tri Force Heroes was released worldwide in October 2015 and received generally mixed reviews from critics.
+While the game's presentation, soundtrack and multiplayer were praised, many reviewers criticized the game's single-player mode and its online functionality and matchmaking features.
+The game sold over 1.36 million copies worldwide.

 Gameplay

 The Legend of Zelda: Tri Force Heroes is a cooperative action-adventure game in which three players control differently colored versions of series protagonist Link and join forces to fight enemies and solve puzzles.
 Similar to previous multiplayer Zelda titles, such as Four Swords Adventures, players must work together, using the items they receive at the start of each level to help each other progress.
 One of the key puzzle-solving techniques is stacking the three player characters in a totem pole, allowing the top player to reach higher elevations, attack enemies, be thrown across gaps, and perform other actions.
 Another game mechanic involves collecting items in order to craft outfits that grant the characters various abilities.
 Players share a heart meter, with all players losing one of their life fairies should the meter run out.

-A particular mechanic of the game is the costumes, which grants special and hidden abilities, such as upgrading an item's ability, health capacity, or stamina limit.
+A particular mechanic of the game is the costumes; these costumes grant special and hidden abilities, such as upgrading an item's ability, health capacity, or stamina limit.